 WONDERING WHERE all the chocolate bilbies are?
-Last year, Cadbury made the decision to stop producing their Easter bilbies.
+In 2018, Cadbury made the decision to stop producing their Easter bilbies.

 The Save the Bilby Fund, a charity launched in 1999 by legendary ‘Bilby brothers’ Frank Manthey and Peter McRae, argues that the decision significantly lowers the profile of bilbies at Easter time.

 The Fund’s official chocolate Easter bilby, manufactured by Pink Lady (pictured above), is one of the most recognisable chocolate bilbies sold every Easter, with donations going towards conservation efforts for the endangered mammal.

 However, stocks of the iconic bilby become more sparse year on year.

 “Their distribution in the recent past was Target, Myer, David Jones and various speciality stores including IGA, but they have become rare or extinct in many locations,” the Fund wrote on its official Facebook page.

 This year, the Fund is once again encouraging followers to report where they see the signature chocolate bilbies in stock to help others locate them.